 7.3.5 K-12 School/ELD childcare Outbreaks

-At the time of the initial report from the school or childcare facility, request a list of the first 10 individuals out with respiratory illness (ideally: name, date of birth, classroom or cohort name).
-Case-level information is not required after the first 10 individuals are identified and an etiology is confirmed (if needed).

 Follow-up with school weekly to ascertain if continued absenteeism has led to staffing shortages, transition to remote learning, or temporary school or cohort closures; document findings in the outbreak record.

 Given the potential for long-term transmission of multiple respiratory pathogens in school and childcare settings, consider closing outbreaks when the facility or cohort absenteeism has remained below the reporting threshold (see §7.1) for the recommended outbreak monitoring period (assume 28 days for COVID-19).